 The conjurer raised his hand to cast another spell of magic detection, and the others looked on as his eyes suddenly rolled back in his head, his mouth fell slack, and his body shuddered violently in some fit.

-Rahab heard the music swelling vivace from the pianoforte, a catchy but discordant Varisian tune, and suddenly before him there appeared a woman who stood close and took him in a passionate embrace.
-She was beautiful: dark-haired with intense eyes like pools of ebony, her body voluptuous and her smile bright.
-Her grip was like ice, and Rahab felt himself drawn around the parlor floor in a dance he could not escape.
-The tune drove their steps, and as they twirled the wizard’s gazed in wonder and horror as the woman’s face began to change.
+Rahab heard the music swell vivace from the pianoforte, a catchy Varisian tune, and suddenly before him there appeared a woman who stood close and took him in a passionate embrace.
+She was beautiful: Dark-haired with intense eyes like pools of ebony, her body voluptuous and her smile bright.
+Her grip was like ice, and the wizard felt himself drawn around the parlor floor in a dance he could not escape.
+The tune drove their steps, and as they twirled he gazed in wonder and horror as the woman’s face began to change.
 An expression of terror crossed her visage and her skin turned ashen.
 A line of purple bruises appeared around her throat as though caught by invisible, strangling hands.
 Still her hold on Rahab did not relent, and the icy cold of her embrace chilled the wizard to the core.
-The woman’s rich eyes bulged obscenely and her tongue protruded as she gasped in strangulation until at last, still dancing, the woman’s body crumbled into dripping fragments in the conjurer’s clutches.
-Rahab shut his eyes and tried to cry out but found he had no voice, as though all the air in his lungs had frozen.
-At last the music faded away and the wizard stood where he had started.
-The others were looking at him in alarm, and all the strength fled him as though each step of the dance had been a mile’s march, each moment in the spectral woman’s arms a day’s toil.
+The woman’s rich eyes bulged obscenely and her tongue protruded as she gasped in strangulation until at last, still dancing, she crumbled into dripping fragments in the conjurer’s arms.
+The wizard shut his eyes and tried to cry out but found he had no voice, as though all the air in his lungs had frozen.
+At last the music faded and he stood where he had started.
+The others were looking at him in alarm, and all his strength fled as though each step of the dance had been a mile’s march, each moment in the spectral woman’s arms a day’s toil.

-Rahab collapsed against the chamber wall, slumping unceremoniously to the floor with a gasp of utter exhaustion.2 In a moment Gloriana and Kara were by his side while Abby guarded the door and Lem kept watch along the windows.
-The oracle gently eased Rahab to a sitting position.
-The conjurer’s head lolled wearily as he looked at the honey-haired woman.
-His skin was wan and his eyes half-lidded.
+Rahab collapsed against the chamber wall and slumped to the floor with a gasp of utter exhaustion.2 In a moment Gloriana and Kara were by his side while Abby guarded the door and Lem kept watch along the windows.
+The oracle gently eased the wizard to a sitting position; his head lolled wearily as he looked at Gloriana, his skin wan and eyes half-lidded.

 “I feel terrible.”